Frequently Asked Questions

 Will my mobile phone work when I’m out of the US?

-If your American mobile phone will work in Europe and if you have a global calling plan this could be an option for you.
-If you have a smartphone, disable data roaming or switch to an international data plan through your carrier.
+If your American mobile phone will work in Europe and if you have a global calling plan you can use your phone for voice and text.

 Can I use Skype or other internet phones in Europe?

-If you bring your laptop with you, it’s possible to use Skype wherever you have a broadband connection.
+If you bring your laptop or smartphone with you, it’s possible to use Skype wherever you have a WiFi connection.

 If you plan to use computers in business centers or internet cafes, set up a Skype account in advance and make sure you have credit on the account.
 You can then use Skype at any location that has it installed on their computers and has a broadband connection.